speedbits/NoLimitOS/README.md

-## NoLimitOS: Unlocking the Full Potential of Crew AI
+## NoLimitOS: Simplifying and unlocking the Potential of Crew AI

 NoLimitOS, built upon the Crew AI Agentic system, introduces a powerful and intuitive way to manage AI agents and tasks through JSON configuration files.
 This innovative approach brings several possibilities to the Crew AI platform, including: